 · Royalties to Charity

-Profits from the sale of the book will go to charities which give help, heal and educate street children and orphans in India, including:
+A proportion of proceeds from the sale of our books go to charities which give help, heal and educate street children and orphans in India, including:

 · Children of Mother Earth

 CoME was founded by Ravi Rai, who at age 35, decided to leave his job as a Civil Engineer in Singapore and move to India to fulfil his childhood dream of helping underprivileged children and serving humanity.
 Beginning with one home of seven children in a small village, CoME currently runs 5 residential homes in Delhi and Uttar Pradesh in the northern part of India.
 CoME provides more than a refuge and schooling; children get a sense of safety, self-esteem and possibility.
 Positive moral values are also encouraged, such as compassion, cooperation, sharing, honesty and a positive attitude towards life.

 For more information, check out: http://www.comeinternational.org